The early values Charlie’s children got from Charlie were the value of thrift, duty, hard work, and simplicity.

 - Kantian Fairness Tendency

-- Kant’s “categorical imperative” is a rule suggesting that people should act in ways that, if everyone did the same, would create the best outcome for all.
+- Kant’s “categorical imperative” suggests that people should act in ways that, if everyone did the same, would create the best outcome for all.
 This idea of fairness influences much of modern behavior, where people expect and practice fairness.

 - For example, in the U.S., people show courtesy on one-way roads or when merging in traffic, even without signs.
 Drivers often let others go ahead, as they would want the same courtesy in return.